Nuclear blasts…they’re not thought about much in modern society — at least not as much as they were a generation ago.

 Hand sanitizer won’t do a dang thing for you, so don’t even worry about it.

-If perchance you are en route to a safe shelter when the fallout arrives, just know that it is much safer to begin to brush the fallout off of your body with your hands than it is to wait until you can finally access a shower.
+If, perchance, you are en route to a safe shelter when the fallout arrives, know that it is much safer to begin to brush the fallout off of your body with your hands than it is to wait until you can finally access a shower.

-I understand the fear of actually touching it – just wanting to leave things be – but the longer it’s on you, the longer it can cook you.
+I understand the fear of actually touching it and just wanting to leave things be, but the longer it’s on you, the longer it can cook you.

-That all said, you most certainly want to avoid touching your eyes, nose, or mouth at this point.
+That said, you certainly want to avoid touching your eyes, nose, or mouth at this point.
 You don’t want radiation inside of you.